dks-project-repository/python-script-server/README.md

 ```

 ## Setup
-* On the server (pi) create a folder that will house the code.
-* Clone this Git repository to the folder.
+* Clone this Git repository folder to the server (pi - maybe on the desktop?).
 * Install additional required js libraries with npm.
 * Launch the server.